-Clause 3 sets out the purpose of the Bill, which is to ensure the PIF continues as a long-term financial investment for the benefit of current and future communities of the New Plymouth District.
+Clause 3 sets out the purpose of the Bill, which is to ensure the PIF continues as a long term financial investment for the benefit of current and future communities of the New Plymouth District.

 Clause 4 defines various terms used in the Bill.
-This includes distinguishing investment decisions from other management or application of the PIF.

 It also provides that terms used in the Local Government Act 2002 have the same meanings in the Bill.

-Clause 5 provides that other applicable enactments continue to apply to the Council, except to the extent that they are inconsistent with or modified by the Bill.
+Clause 5 provides that other enactments applicable to Council financial management, accountability and use of funds continue to apply to the Council, except to the extent that they are inconsistent with or modified by the Bill.
 This means that the provisions of the Local Government Act 2002 that are relevant to the PIF continue to apply including, for example, the investment policy requirements in sections 102(2)(c) and 105.